 No, this travel document is only acceptable if arriving at a Vietnam Airport.
-If you are flying into a nearby nation and arriving in Vietnam via land, this is not the correct travel document.
+If you are flying into a nearby nation and arriving in Vietnam via land, this is not the correct travel documentation.
 To avoid potentially costly and time-consuming errors, please take advantage of our 24/7 chat and phone service to make sure you have the travel document that meets your needs.

-How Quickly Can I Get My Vietnam Visa Approval Letter?
+How quickly can I get my Vietnam Visa Approval Letter?

 The actual application form is very easy to fill out and can be done quickly.
 We have thousands of customers satisfied with their experience obtaining a Vietnam Visa Approval Letter via iVisa.
-A Bartch reviewed our service on TrustPilot, saying “A friend who lives in Vietnam recommended iVisa if we didn't want to give up our passports […] The instructions were very easy to understand.
+One person reviewed our service on TrustPilot, saying “A friend who lives in Vietnam recommended iVisa if we didn't want to give up our passports […] The instructions were very easy to understand.
 Their response was quick and efficient.”
 Although we cannot guarantee this document in less than an hour, it is typical that we can get it to you via email within 8 hours.

-We look forward to walking you through the process so you can turn your attention away from worry about your visa and back to planning your adventures.
-The easy application form is available here.
+We look forward to walking you through the process so you can turn your attention away from worrying about your visa and back to planning your adventures.
 Please be prepared with the documents listed above and be sure to take the necessary items with you to Vietnam to complete the process.